Congratulations on your acceptance!

 |Program||TOEFL iBT||IELTS||PTE Academic||Duolingo|

 |MS in Business Analytics||3671 (program code); 02 (department code)||There is no IELTS code.
 When you register there is a drop-down where you can select Northeastern University – D'Amore-McKim.||W9H-K8-65||There is no Duolingo code.
 To have your results shared with us, please select “Northeastern University D'Amore-McKim School of Business” from the graduate school list.|

-All admitted students who will be studying with an F-1 visa need to complete an I-20 request form in order to move forward with the visa process to come to the United States to study.
-If you have not already submitted an I-20 request form, please submit your form right away as they are processed in the order received.
-You will need to use your Northeastern online account to login.
+All admitted students who will be studying with an F-1 visa need to complete an I-20 request form in order to move forward with the visa process to come to study in the United States.
+You should submit your form quickly because they are processed in the order received.
+You will use your Northeastern online account to login.